Bernadetadad/DataPlay_Marathon/MarathonAnalysis.md

 Bernadeta
 2018-10-01

 Import data.
-Runner's gender is in column "GROUP", if it starts with V, that's Male, if with M-female.
+Runner's gender is in column "GROUP", if it starts with V, that's male, if it starts with M that's female.

 ``` r
 library(ggplot2)